cbeck88/visit_struct/README.md

 v("c", &my_type::c);
 ```

+These may be especially useful when you have a C++14 compiler which has proper `constexpr` support.
+In that case, these visitations are `constexpr` also, so you can use this
+for some nifty metaprogramming purposes.
+(For an example, check out [test_fully_visitable.cpp](./test_fully_visitable.cpp).)

+There are two alternate versions of this visitation.

-There's an alternate version which simply passes you the type, rather
+In one version, you simply get passed the type, rather
 than the pointer to member.

 ```c++